gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ≠<br>
 NO PLANNING</p>

 What it means is that planning **does not** have to be a multi-year event.
-Using planning documents that are probably already familiar to you, we are going to tie in the values, processes, and mindset of Agile and DevSecOps--we want to move forward with a new perspective, looking at activities we already do as acquisitions professionals in a new light.
+Using planning documents that are more than likely already familiar to you, we will tie in the values, processes, and mindset of Agile and DevSecOps--we want to move forward with a new perspective, looking at activities we already do as acquisitions professionals, bringing the true power of business agility to the mission.

-## Introduction

 ### !challenge